Unrolled Wirtinger Flow with Deep Decoding Priors for Phaseless Imaging: Numerical Simulations

 \subsection{Comparison with DL Methods for Fourier Measurements}

-In this subsection, we compared our approach to the two state-of-the-art DL-based methods that we are considering in this paper, namely, prDeep and UPR, under a Fourier measurement model.
-We use the images from the PCSWAT dataset along with two cases of the Fourier forward map where the number of measurements equal to $1.5$ times and $2$ times the number of unknowns.
-For our DL-based approach, we adopt a $5$ layer RNN with $\calG$ and $\calH$ network architectures as presented in Subsection~\ref{subsec:architecture_reconstruction} for the PCSWAT dataset.
-Example reconstructed images by the three approaches are shown in Fig.~\ref{fig:pcswat_example_fourier}.
+In this subsection, we compared our approach to prDeep and UPR, under Fourier measurement models.
+We use the images from the PCSWAT dataset along with two cases of the Fourier forward map, where the number of measurements equal to $1.5$ times and $2$ times the number of unknowns.
+For our DL-based approach, we adopt a $5$ layer RNN, with $\calG$ and $\calH$ network architectures as presented in Subsection~\ref{subsec:architecture_reconstruction} for the PCSWAT dataset.
+Example reconstructed images resulting from the three approaches are shown in Fig.~\ref{fig:pcswat_example_fourier}.
 For both values of $\frac{M}{N}$, we observe that our approach outperforms the state-of-the-art DL-based methods under Fourier measurements.